Click on the links below to skip to your preferred section.

 On June 21, 2018, the federal government passed a legislation to administer and enforce minimum standards in a fuel charge and an output-based carbon pricing system.
 The standards are scheduled to become more stringent each year, and any additional province or territory which does not meet the standard will become subject to its fuel charge and carbon pricing regime.

 The fuel charge is administered by the Canada Revenue Agency.
 Currently, the fuel charge applies to distributors, importers and various types of users (including commercial carriers) of fossil fuels and combustible waste in Saskatchewan, Manitoba, Ontario, Alberta, Yukon and Nunavut.
 A comprehensive mandatory and voluntary registration, reporting, payment and enforcement regime governs the fuel charge system per each applicable fossil fuel.
 Depending on the type and the manner in which a business uses various fossil fuels, the business may be subject to multiple registration, reporting and payment obligations.
 Exemption from payment obligation is available for certain qualifying uses for farming or fishing, or where the fossil fuel is not burned or flared and is not used to produce heat.
-The fuel charge was set at C$20 per metric tonne of carbon dioxide equivalent from April 2019 to March 2020 and will increase by C$10 per year to C$50 from April 2022 to March 2023.
+The fuel charge was set at C$20 per metric tonne of carbon dioxide equivalent from April 2019 to March 2020 and increased by C$10 per year to C$50 from April 2022 to March 2023.

 The output-based carbon pricing system is administered by Environment and Climate Change Canada.
 The output-based carbon pricing system applies to large industrial emitters in select provinces.
 See Section XIV, “Environmental Law.”